JLKwong/Tribute-Page/README.md

 **Kas**

 # Feedback
-I have revised this project over 20 times by listening to feedback.
+I have revised this project over 20 times by listening to feedback from over 3 people.
 If you have any feedback, please:
 * e-mail me: JLeeKwong@gmail.com
 * message me on Discord: Ludory#4452